 Elon University had been on her shortlist for college.
 It was her top choice for law school.
 Two years later, Rimmer is on the cusp of joining the legal profession.

-This is the third of three in a series of conversations with Elon Law students in the Class of 2024 completing their residencies-in-practice in recent months.
+This is the first of three in a series of conversations with Elon Law students in the Class of 2024 completing their residencies-in-practice in recent months.

 Share how you were inspired to pursue a career in the law.